ujjwalbindal/LS_NLP_2025/assgn_week3_NLP/README.md

 Data Preprocessing: Tokenization ensures all texts are of uniform length (via truncation and padding).
 The script also checks for and handles label mapping.

 Error Handling: Extensive use of try-except blocks ensures that errors are reported clearly and the script fails gracefully, aiding debugging and reproducibility.

+Challenges and Solutions
+Computational Cost: Fine-tuning BERT is resource-intensive.
+To address this, the code uses a subset of the training data for demonstration and recommends using a GPU for full-scale training.

+Data Preprocessing: Tokenization ensures all texts are of uniform length (via truncation and padding).
+The script also checks for and handles label mapping.

+Error Handling: Extensive use of try-except blocks ensures that errors are reported clearly and the script fails gracefully, aiding debugging and reproducibility.